CS 312 Assignment 7, Pig (Dice Game) Simulation

 The first player to score 100 or more points wins."

 Strategies: There are various strategies for how to approach the game.
 The decision a player has to make after each roll, if it is not a 1 and the turn is over, is whether to hold and take the points for the turn or roll again to try and get more points for the turn.
-The strategies you implement will depend on the points so far for the turn, the number of successful rolls for the turn, the difference between players' scores, or some combination of those factors.
+Strategies could depend on the points so far for the turn, the number of successful rolls for the turn, the difference between players' scores, or some combination of those factors.
 Obviously if a player's score plus their points for a round are greater than or equal to the goal, normally 100, the player should hold and win the game.

-Output: Your program must produce the same output as the sample output.
-This is possible because even though we are using a Random object, if a Random object is given the same initial seed value, in this case 2000316, the numbers produced by the Random object will be exactly the same.
+Output: Your program must produce the same output as the sample output: (pig_output_1.txt, pig_output_2.txt , pig_output_3.txt ) This is possible because even though we are using a Random object, if a Random object is given the same initial seed value, in this case 2000316, the numbers produced by the Random object will be exactly the same.

 Approach: You are not using anything new in this program other than the Random object and its nextInt() method.
 The rest is review of the programming techniques you have already learned: output, variables, parameters, definite and indefinite loops, parameters, conditional execution, methods for structure and to remove redundancy.
 As always you will graded on how well written your program is in addition to the correctness of the output.